kuzzleio/documentation-old/src/sdk-reference/memory-storage/getbit.md

 ---

-## Callback response
+## Callback Response

-Resolves to the bit value at the provided offset.
+Returns the bit value at the provided offset.